halremawa/near_music_2/README.md

 ## Description

 This service runs my account using my key to perform certain tasks server side.
-This includes things like checking balances (not just for my account, but for any account) as well as making transactions on the Music share app I was tasked with building.
+This includes stuff like checking balances (not just for my account, but for any account) as well as making transactions on the Music share app I was tasked with building.
 It is a node.js express service that uses NEAR's javascript API.

-As the Near API is the priority for now, I will be focusing on just that for now.
+As the Near API is the priority for now, I will be focusing on just that at the moment.

 ## Install

-The Near API Folder is located [here](https://github.com/CommandLineHQ/halilu_test/tree/main/music-server-js/near-api)
+The Near API Folder is located [here](https://github.com/CommandLineHQ/halilu_test/tree/main/music-server-js/near-api) (ie /music-server-js/near-api/)

-You can run the project folder it is located [in](https://github.com/CommandLineHQ/halilu_test/tree/main/music-server-js) as a Node.js service.
-After downloading the folder, run `npm install` in the folder to install dependencies locally, then `npm run start` to run the project.
-The service should then start on your localhost port 3001 (ie address should thus look like http://localhost:3001).
+You can run the project folder it is located [in](https://github.com/CommandLineHQ/halilu_test/tree/main/music-server-js) (ie /music-server-js) as a Node.js service.
+After downloading the repo, run `npm install` in the "music-server-js" folder to install dependencies locally.
+You can then run `npm run start` to start the project.
+The service should have started on your localhost port 3001 (ie address should thus look like http://localhost:3001).
 You can then proceed to test the services using Postman.

 ## Available services